ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## August 20, 2021

+Sean fixed hyper 1xx responses in hyper, and with [#7597](https://github.com/curl/curl/pull/7597) landed it seems to work more in curl with tests 155 and 158 enabled.
+At **93** disabled tests.

 ## August 14, 2021

 Landed initial support for 100-continue.
 Made test 154 run in hyper CI builds.
-97 tests remain disabled for hyper.
+**97** tests remain disabled for hyper.

 ## July 2021